HomeAgricultureOasification - Solving Water Shortages with Carbon

 The rise and fall of countless civilizations are due to access to two things: water and carbon.
 Both are essential for sustaining flora and fauna.

 When arable regions become a desert wasteland, it shifts capital and populations.
-The world just surpassed 8 million people, and in the next 15 years it is expected to grow by another billion people.
+The world will soon surpass 8 billion people, and in the next 15 years it is expected to grow by another billion people.

 Being able to reverse desertification will unlock new regions for development.